Response Shape

 Support Context

-When a failure needs help outside the client, include the packet above plus the account context and affected workflow.
+When a failure needs help outside the client, include the checklist above plus the account context and affected workflow.
 Do not include the API key.
 For data-quality issues, add the observed timestamp, expected freshness tolerance, and whether the affected route feeds a backtest, alert, dashboard, export, or model input.Client Behavior By Class

 Validation errors should fail fast.
 Auth errors should stop the job and point to the key source.
 Rate limits should honorRetry-After when present, otherwise back off with jitter, reduce concurrency, and preserve every request ID.
 Upstream or server errors can retry, but only within a bounded budget.
-Symbol and namespace errors should route back to Venue Coverage, because many apparent 404s are actually market-family mistakes.
+Symbol and namespace errors should route back to Venue coverage, because many apparent 404s are actually market-family mistakes.